Playing for 3D Human Recovery: Additional Experiments and Discussions

 \ifCLASSOPTIONcaptionsoff

 \fi

-{ } \begin{IEEEbiography}[{ }]{Zhongang Cai} is currently a Year 2 Ph.D.
-Student at Nanyang Technological University (NTU) supervised by Prof Liu Ziwei and Prof Chen Change Loy, and a Senior Algorithm Researcher at SenseTime International Pte.
-Ltd. He attained his bachelor’s degree at Nanyang Technological University and was awarded the Lee Kuan Yew Gold Medal as a top student.
-His research interest includes point clouds and virtual humans.
-To date, he has published 10+ papers on top venues such as ICLR, CVPR, ICCV and ECCV.
-He also serves as a reviewer for top machine learning and computer vision conferences, such as NeurIPS, ICLR and ICCV. \end{IEEEbiography}
+{ } \begin{IEEEbiography}[{ }]{Zhongang Cai} is currently a Ph.D.
+Student at Nanyang Technological University (NTU) advised by Prof. Ziwei Liu and Prof. Chen Change Loy, and a Senior Algorithm Researcher at SenseTime Research.
+He attained his bachelor’s degree at NTU and was awarded the Lee Kuan Yew Gold Medal as the top student.
+His research focuses on human motion capture and generation.
+To date, he has published 10+ papers on top venues such as ICLR, CVPR, ICCV, and ECCV.
+He is actively involved in academic services and was awarded the Outstanding/Highlighted Reviewer for ICLR'22 and ICCV'21. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Mingyuan Zhang} received a B.S. degree in computer science and engineering from Beihang University, China.
 He is currently pursuing a Ph.D. degree at MMLab@NTU, advised by Prof. Ziwei Liu.
 His research interests in computer vision include motion synthesis, 3D pose estimation, and scene understanding.
 He has published papers on top-tier conferences, including CVPR, ECCV, ICCV, ICLR, and AAAI. \end{IEEEbiography}